ppant/pakhipant/_posts/2021-02-27-february_learnings.md

 ![](/data/images/earth-revolution.jpg){:width="800px"}

-This month, I have learnt how earth moves around its own axis by using [flintobox](https://flintobox.com/).
-I am learning using flinto since I was very small 2-3 years old, I really love them.
+This month, I about how earth rotates around its own axis (rotation) and how earth moves around the Sun(revolution)

+Earth completes one rotation in 24 hours changing day and night.

+One revolution of earth around the Sun takes 365 days changing months and seasons.

+I leant this by using [flintobox](https://flintobox.com/).

 Thank you!